Nitind09/UART_Peripheral/README.md

 # Advanced UART Peripheral — Verilog RTL

-A fully functional, **16550-compatible UART peripheral** implemented from scratch in synthesisable Verilog RTL, verified in simulation with a self-checking loopback testbench, and successfully implemented on a **Digilent Arty A7-100T** FPGA (Xilinx Artix-7 XC7A100T).
+A **16550-compatible UART peripheral** implemented from scratch in synthesisable Verilog RTL, verified in simulation with a self-checking loopback testbench, and synthesised and implemented targeting the **Xilinx Artix-7 XC7A100T** with all timing constraints met.

 ---